FAQs2025-02-20T14:33:38+00:00

 • Are any fire doors being obstructed or left open?

 For domestic dwellings more than two storey high, a fire door is required on every level to separate the stairwell from every habitable room.
-They’re also needed in loft conversions and between a house and an integral garage.
+They are also needed in loft conversions and between a house and an integral garage.

-For mixed-use buildings, you’ll need a fire door to separate non-domestic (business) areas from domestic (residential) parts of the building.
+For mixed-use buildings, you will need a fire door to separate non-domestic (business) areas from domestic (residential) parts of the building.

 Interested in Working With us?